dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 For top conference, like SenSys and MobiCom, the design must be simple and innovative.

-For some other conference, like INFOCOM, existing methods can be used.

 ### System Overview

 A system overview is essential to show the architecture of the design/system.
 Keep the followings in mind: